-In Q2 2017 at the Ocean Business conference, Kraken Robotik GmbH, introduced its new SeaVisionTM 3D laser system.
-SeaVisionTM is the world's first RGB underwater laser imaging system that offers the resolution, range and scan rate to deliver dense full colour 3D point cloud images of subsea infrastructure with millimetre accuracy in real time.
+In Q2 2017 at the Ocean Business conference, Kraken Robotik GmbH, introduced its new SeaVision[®] 3D laser system.
+SeaVision[®] is the world's first RGB underwater laser imaging system that offers the resolution, range and scan rate to deliver dense full colour 3D point cloud images of subsea infrastructure with millimetre accuracy in real time.
 The ability to generate accurate 3D reconstruction of underwater infrastructure is an important requirement for commercial, military and ocean research applications.
-The initial system is designed for deployment on underwater robotic platforms such as Remotely Operated Vehicles (ROVs) and UVs.
+The initial system is designed for deployment on underwater robotic platforms such as Remotely Operated Vehicles (ROVs) and AUVs.

 In Q2 2017, Kraken Robotik GmbH was awarded a contract to design and build a 6,000m rated 3D laser/optical imaging system for the prestigious Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) in Bremerhaven.
-The custom version of the SeaVisionTM system was successfully delivered in Q3 and generated revenue of approximately \$160,000 in the quarter.
+The custom version of the SeaVision[®] system was successfully delivered in Q3 and generated revenue of approximately \$160,000.

-In early September 2017, Kraken Robotik GmbH was awarded the Go-3D prize for its SeaVisionTM system presented by the Fraunhofer Institute for Computer Graphics Research in association with BITKOM, the German Association for Information Technology, Telecommunications and News Media.
+In September 2017, Kraken Robotik GmbH was awarded the Go-3D prize for its SeaVision[®] system presented by the Fraunhofer Institute for Computer Graphics Research in association with BITKOM, the German Association for Information Technology, Telecommunications and News Media.
 The award was established to recognize outstanding technical achievement in the field of 3D visualization.

-SeaVisionTM production units are expected to be available in Q1 2018 and will be sold for approximately \$100,000 per system.
-Kraken has seen significant interest in SeaVisionTM from customers across many industries from defense to oil and gas, to renewable energy and nuclear.
-Several sea trials are planned with potential customers in Q1 2018.
+After completing sea trials in the Baltic Sea in Q1 2018, SeaVision[®] production units are expected to be available at the end of Q2 2018 and will be sold for approximately \$100,000 per system.
+Kraken has seen significant interest in SeaVision[®] from customers across many industries from defense to oil and gas, to renewable energy and nuclear.